ongjianyong/verdelah/README.md

    - Simply proceed to step 4

 4. **Start the development server**

    ```bash
    npm start
    ```

+5. **Run the app**

+   - Download [Expo Go](https://expo.dev/client) from App Store/Google Play
+   - Scan the QR code that appears in your terminal

 ### Firebase Setup (For Public Repository Users)